data-gab/King-County-Home-Prices/README.md

 ## Business Problem
 ***

-A property investor is looking to "flip" houses in King County, WA for profit.
-"Flipping houses" is a term used for the action of buying property (in this case houses) that are in poor to average conditions in a good, well-established neighborhood (most likely in a expensive housing market) for cheap and renovating those houses and selling them for higher than they were bought for in order to make profit.
-The property investor wants to know if King County, WA is a good housing market to invest in and flip houses for profit.
+A property investor is looking to "flip" houses in King County, WA, for profit.
+"Flipping houses" is a term used for the action of buying property (in this case houses) that are in poor to average conditions in a good, well-established neighborhood (most likely in an expensive housing market) for cheap.
+The houses are renovated and sold for a higher price than their original value to make a profit.
+The property investor wants to determine if King County, WA is a good housing market to invest in and flip houses for a profit.

 ## Objectives
 ***

-The objectives of this analysis was to gain presepctive and understanding of the King County housing market so that the stakeholder, a property investor looking to flip houses in King County for profit, has the information they need to succeed in their endeavours.
+The objective of this analysis is to gain perspective and understanding of the King County housing market.
+I want to make sure the property investor looking to flip houses in King County has the information they need to succeed in their endeavors.
 The data used in this analysis was obtained from the [King County Website](https://www.kingcounty.gov/services/data.aspx) along with a [pdf](https://www.kingcounty.gov/depts/assessor/Reports/area-reports/2017/residential-westcentral/~/media/depts/assessor/documents/AreaReports/2017/Residential/013.ashx) also obtained from the King County government website that gives more information about the dataset.

 ## Data Obtained from King County Website
 ***